vcmi/vcmi/docs/players/Installation_iOS.md

 ## Alternative Step 2: Installing Heroes III data files

-Note: if you don't need in-game videos, you can omit downloading/copying file VIDEO.VID from data folder - it will save your time and space.
+Note: if you don't need in-game videos, you can omit downloading/copying file VIDEO.VID from the Data folder - it will save your time and space.
 The same applies to the Mp3 directory.

 ### Step 2.a: Installing data files with Finder or Windows explorer